 Endorphins reduce pain, stress, anxiety and depression.
 Helping others can also increase your energy levels, and even make you live longer!

-Studies also show that kindness is teachable to others, and it’s contagious.
+Kindness is teachable to others, and it’s contagious.

-Just by witnessing you performing an act of kindness, others will feel good and will be inspired to do something kind too!
+By witnessing you performing an act of kindness, others will feel good and will be inspired to do something kind too!

 Why Be Kind to Animals?